andresziemecki/andresziemecki/README.md

 Welcome to My Repository!
-Where I've developed many projects tha may be useful for you!
+Where I've developed many projects that may be useful for you!
-Feel free to contact me:
+Contact:
 - Email: andresziemecki@gmail.com
 - [LinkedIn](https://www.linkedin.com/in/andrzej-ziemecki/)